 After exploring the Prestige Lounge West for an hour or so, I departed to complete The Great Seoul/Incheon Priority Pass Lounge Crawl by checking out the three new Priority Pass lounges in Terminal 2.
 That report appears in Part 4.

 Korean Air has greatly improved the food, look and feel of the Terminal 2 Prestige Lounges over the Prestige lounge in Terminal 1 and the KAL lounge in the Concourse Terminal.
 While every lounge looks better when empty and uncluttered, the East and West Prestige lounges should be able to handle crowding and still offer a much improved experience.
-As will be reported next, however, food, and to a lesser extent, beverages at the Priority Pass lounges in Terminal 2 still surpass the offerings in the Terminal 2 Prestige Lounges.
+As will be reported in the next installment of The Great Seoul/Incheon Lounge Crawl food, and to a lesser extent, beverages at the Priority Pass lounges in Terminal 2 still surpass the offerings in the Terminal 2 Prestige Lounges.

 In the battle between Asiana and Korean Air, the Asiana business-class lounges in Terminal 1 and the Concourse were a significant advantage for Asiana.
 The improved Prestige Lounges reduce that advantage.
 Plus, Korean Air and the new Prestige Lounges have improved their position just by being in Terminal 2.
 The beauty and functionality of this terminal are outstanding.
 For Terminal 2 and the new Prestige Lounges, Korean Air deserves a well done.